It's been 4 weeks since the first volcanic eruption in Hawaii and the lava is still flowing

 Lava continued to advance toward Kapoho, an unincorporated community near the eastern coast, on Thursday morning.

-"Rather than shock and surprise it was more of a resolve that, okay, it's come to us now," Steven Neill, a Kapoho evacuee, told CNN affiliate KGMB/KHNL on Wednesday.
-"I've got close friends in Leilani which we helped evacuate a couple weeks ago, and now it's our turn."
+"Rather than shock and surprise it was more of a resolve that, OK, it's come to us now," Steven Neill, a Kapoho evacuee, told CNN affiliate KGMB/KHNL on Wednesday.
+"I've got close friends in Leilani, which we helped evacuate a couple weeks ago, and now it's our turn."

+Earlier in the week, Hawaii County Mayor Harry Kim warned residents that first responders would not go door-to-door after final evacuation orders were issued.
+Those who choose to ignore the orders will have to fend for themselves, Kim said.

 Besides the lava, there's also the danger of "vog," or volcanic smog.
 Vog is a haze created when sulfur dioxide gas and other volcanic pollutants mix with moisture and dust.

-And in addition to volcanic particles that can cause eye, skin and respiratory irritation, residents were warned to be on the lookout for sharp, thin strands of volcanic glass fibers known as "Pele's hair," a reference to the Hawaiian goddess of fire.
+In addition to volcanic particles that can cause eye, skin and respiratory irritation, residents were warned to be on the lookout for sharp, thin strands of volcanic glass fibers known as "Pele's hair," a reference to the Hawaiian goddess of fire.
 The Civil Defense Agency warned it could cause injury if it got in residents' eyes or was breathed in.

 Officials are trying to clear an evacuation route

-On Wednesday the National Park Service and the Hawaii Department of Transportation announced they were working to cut through large section of solidified lava flow from 2016 and 2017, in an effort to open a potential evacuation route in case Highway 130 becomes impassable.
+On Wednesday the National Park Service and the Hawaii Department of Transportation announced they were working to cut through a large section of solidified lava flow from 2016 and 2017, in an effort to open a potential evacuation route in case Highway 130 becomes impassable.

-The road they're working to uncover is known as Chain of Craters-Kalapana Road, and has been covered by lava for 41 years out of the 53 years it's existed, the release said.
+The road they're working to uncover is known as Chain of Craters-Kalapana Road, and has been covered by lava for 41 years out of the 53 years it has existed, the release said.

 Video and images shared by the agencies showed massive yellow bulldozers breaking up the black rock, which is 20 to 30 feet thick in some spots.
+Uncovering the 8 mile stretch could take up to two weeks, the news release added.

 The ongoing eruptions have also caused power outages, according to Hawaii Electric Light.
 The energy provider reported earlier this week that lava has damaged more than 400 poles, prompting power outages in areas throughout lower Puna, including Kapoho, Lanipuna Gardens and Leilani Estates.

-It could be a while before power returns, too.
-Hawaii Electric Light said in a news release that it wouldn't begin working to return power until it was safe for workers to enter the areas to do a damage assessment.
+It could be a while before power returns.
+Hawaii Electric Light said in a news release that it wouldn't begin working to restore power until it was safe for workers to enter the areas to do a damage assessment.
 Exact timing depends on the ongoing lava activity.